Blosc/blogsite/pages/btune.md

 > Btune is a simple and highly effective tool.
 We tried this out with @LEAPSinitiative data and found some super useful spots in the parameter space of Blosc2 compression arguments!
 Awesome work, @Blosc2 team!

--- Peter Steinbach, Helmholtz AI Consultants Team Lead for Matter Research @HZDR_Dresden.
+-- Peter Steinbach, Helmholtz AI Consultants Team Lead for Matter Research @HZDR_Dresden

 ## Contact